SolomonSklash/pe-Parser/README.md

 # peParser
-A lightweight utility for parsing PE file formats (EXE, DLL, SYS)
+A lightweight utility for parsing PE file formats (EXE, DLL, SYS).
+Windows Portable Executable (PE) files includes a variety of parsable data structures.
+This utility takes a PE file as a CLI argument and parses the various structures and aspects of file information.

 ### Usage